 Many clients don't initially understand why his or her girlfriend or

-boyfriend cannot sit in on a conversation with an appointed attorney.
+boyfriend or family member cannot sit in on a conversation with his or her assigned attorney.

 This is not permitted by the attorney in order to preserve the